 Clarke, R.M., R.D.
 Kilmer and D.S.
-Blomquist, Locomotive In-Cab Noise Towards a Standardized Measurement Methodology, in Proceedings of Noise Con 77 National Noise Conference on Transportation Noise Control, Hampton, Virginia, October 17-19, 1977
+Blomquist, Locomotive In-Cab Noise-Towards a Standardized Measurement Methodology, in Proceedings of Noise-Con 77 National Noise Conference on Transportation Noise Control, Hampton, Virginia, October 17-19, 1977 and the street of the state of the contract of the state of the state of

 Fisher, R.L., D.D.
 Toth, D.S.
 Blomquist, and J.S.
-Forrer, The Develop- ment and Testing of a Highly Directional Dual-Mode Electronic Siren, NBS Special Publication 480-28, National Bureau of Standards, Washington, D.C., August 1977 Fuller, B.R., C.I.
+Forrer, The Development and Testing of a Highly Directional Dual-Mode Electronic Siren, NBS Special Publication 480-28, National Bureau of Standards, Washington, D.C., August 1977

+Fuller, B.R., C.I.
 Holmer, and W.A.
 Leasure Jr., An Evaluation and Assessment of Existing Data and Procedures for the Measurement of Noise From Motorcycles, Report number NBSSIR 76-1001, National Bureau of Standards, Washington, D.C., February 1976